 Various laws and regulations impose liability on real property owners or operators for the cost of investigating, cleaning up or removing contamination caused by hazardous or toxic substances at a property.
 In our role as a property or facility manager or developer, we could be held liable as an operator for such costs.
 This liability may be imposed without regard to the legality of the original actions and without regard to whether we knew of, or were responsible for, the presence of the hazardous or toxic substances.
 Liability under some of these laws may be joint and several, meaning that one liable party could be held responsible for all costs related to a contaminated site despite the existence of other liable parties.
 If we fail to disclose environmental issues, we could also be liable to a buyer or lessee of a property.
-In addition, some environmental laws create a lien on the contaminated site in favor of the government for damages and costs incurred in connection with the contamination.
+In addition, some environmental laws create a lien on the contamination.
 If we incur any such liability, our business could suffer significantly as it could be difficult for us to develop or sell such properties, or borrow funds using such properties as collateral.
 Additionally, liabilities incurred to comply with more stringent future environmental requirements could adversely affect any or all of our lines of business.